|36 points for degree completion||Combination of on-campus and online instruction|

 Required courses outside of the residencies meet online once a week in the evening during the fall and spring terms.
 Elective courses meet online once a week in the evening during the summer term.
-Students should allocate a minimum of 10 to 12 hours per week outside of class times during each term for readings, asynchronous online lectures, exercises and other assignments.
+For each course, students should allocate a minimum of 10 to 12 hours per week outside of class times during each term for readings, asynchronous online lectures, exercises and other assignments.

 All courses have scheduled weekly synchronous class meetings delivered on a distance learning platform that supports and fosters a high level of interaction between and among students and faculty.
 Electives are offered online during the summer using the same model and platform.
-The capstone projects are launched during the second residency in April and students continue working on their projects throughout the remaining months of the program.
+The capstone projects kick off during the final residency.
+Students work on their projects throughout the remaining months of the program.

 Upon successful completion of the program, students receive a diploma bearing the name and seal of Columbia University.